 -first, wet the fabric!

 -Next place the fabric on the front side of the frame.
-Pick any edge and staple the fabric to the frame with a couple inches of overhang.
-Then simply back roll the overhang fabric to lay over the top of the edge you just stapled, and staple that edge again.
+Pick an edge and staple the fabric to the frame with a couple of inches of overhang.
+Then simply back roll the overhanging fabric to lay over the top of the edge you just stapled, and staple that edge again.

 Here is my finished first side:

--Pull the fabric as tight as you can and staple the opposite edge in the same manor, first staple row with overhang, roll overhang and staple a second row.
+-Pull the fabric as tight as you can and staple the opposite edge in the same manner, first staple row with overhang, roll overhang and staple a second row.

--pick a third side and pull gently and staple, just like before.
+-pick the third side and pull gently and staple, just like before.
 And on the fourth side, full fabric as tight as you can and staple.